Besides interest rates, you should also take the following factors into account:

 The Annualised Percentage Rate is calculated using the Net Present Value Method in accordance with the Code of Banking Practice.
 The Annualised Percentage Rate is a reference rate which includes the basic interest rate and other fees and charges of a product expressed as an annualised rate (if applicable).

-100% Personal Loan Guarantee Scheme is guaranteed by Government for the unemployed individuals due to the pandemic.
+100% Personal Loan Guarantee Scheme is guaranteed by Government for the individuals who are suffering from loss of main recurrent incomes from employment due to the pandemic.
 You may also browse The Hong Kong Mortgage Corporation Limited (“HKMC”)’s website www.hkmc.com.hk/plgs or contact HKMC Insurance Limited (“HKMCI”)’s enquiry hotline at (852) 2536 0392 for more details.

 Hang Seng Bank’s 100% Personal Loan Guarantee Scheme is applicable for our existing customers who are maintaining a valid Hang Seng Bank personal account.
 The standardized Annualised Percentage Rate (“APR”) is fixed at 1% per annum.
-Loan amount is up to HK$80,000 or 6 times of the average monthly income during employment period (whichever is lower).
-Repayment period is 72 months with an optional 12-months principal repayment holiday.
+Loan amount is up to HKD100,000 or 9 times of the average monthly income during employment period (whichever is lower).
+Repayment period is 120 months with a 18-month principal repayment holiday.

 Please refer to the following for the eligibility: